jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

 ## Configure SRv6-TE steering for L3VPN
 **Rome's** L3VPN IPv4 and IPv6 prefixes are associated with two classes of traffic:

-* The **"40"** destinations (40.0.0.0/24 and fc00:0:40::/64) are Bulk Transport destinations (content replication or data backups) and thus are latency and loss tolerant.
+* The **"40"** destinations (40.0.0.0/24 and fc00:0:40::/64) are bulk transport destinations (content replication or data backups) and thus are latency and loss tolerant.

 * The **"50"** destinations (50.0.0.0/24 and fc00:0:50::/64) are for real time traffic (live video, etc.) and thus require the lowest latency path available.